Nature’s first green is gold,

 Repeat this tip every few days to make sure they continue to stay healthy!

 Just like no one enjoys cold air seeping through their windows in the winter, flowers also prefer environments that don’t fluctuate.
-The center of rooms are ideal because the temperature tends to remain the most unchanged.
+The center of rooms are ideal because the temperature tends to remain unchanged.

 Also, try to avoid putting them in rooms that get too warm—the added heat will cause your flowers to wilt.